Skip to main content

 Email: srrubins@usc.edu

-Stephanie Rubinstein is a doctoral student at the Leonard Davis School of Gerontology.
+Stephanie Rubinstein is a doctoral candidate at the Leonard Davis School of Gerontology.
 Prior to her start at USC, she graduated with a Bachelor of Arts in Psychology and Music from Loyola University Maryland in 2017.
 She then went on to work as a research assistant at Boston University School of Medicine for the New England Centenarian Study, under the direction of Dr. Tom Perls.
-Her primary research interests include examining the centenarian experience and exploring ways to improve cognitive assessment tools, with a particular interest in subjective measures.
+Her primary research interests center around examining the psychosocial experience of older adult bereaved parents.
 She is currently working under the advisement Dr. Elizabeth Zelinski.

 Portrait of Sheila Salinas Navarro